Item Variations

 In your Google Sheet you create a row for each product variation with all the information, image link, price, SKU, etc. For example, if you have T-shirts that come in three colors (White, Red, Green), you'll need to create three different rows, one for each color.

-Then, in your dashboard, you group your items by type (e.g. T-shirt) and map the option (e.g. Color).
+Then, in your dashboard, you group your items by type (e.g. T-shirt) and set the variation options (e.g. Color).
 After that, all the data will be crosslinked correspondingly and you'll be able to see all the options in one page.
 Each variation will have its own values (price, image) and its unique URL.
 On the details page a customer will see all the distinct options of available variation alternatives.

 Now let's break the setup into simple steps.